Housing and Meals

 Other Useful Links

-HH&D 499: Cross-cultural Perspectives on Good Life and Good Death (3 credits)
+HDFS/PSYCH/SOC 499: Cross-cultural Perspectives on Good Life and Good Death (3 credits)

 This course is intended to contribute to appreciating one’s life through understanding of one’s relationship with death both on personal and societal levels.
 Taking comparative perspectives, this required course examines the diversity of death-related encounters, attitudes, and societal interpretations of life and death.
 Examining the variegated meanings in different social institutional spheres, such as ethics, politics, mass media, and family from a cross-cultural perspective, the course helps students recognize and appreciate that death and bereavement are deeply embedded in social and cultural structures.